jchcdwgithub/MIST/README.md

 1. assign ap
 2. name ap
+3. assign aps to device profile
-3. rename esx ap
+4. rename esx ap
-4. create per floor esx files
+5. create per floor esx files

 The exact names listed above should be included in the config yaml file under sites.
 (See usage for more information.)